 - Slides to Explain Results Driven Accountability (RDA)

 State Directors of Special Education and Part C Coordinators can use these slide decks to explain RDA to their stakeholders in both Part B and Part C programs.

 Part B (MS Powerpoint) (54KB) | Part C (MS Powerpoint) (54KB)

-OSEP GRADS360° is a site where you can find highlighted SPP/APR resources, other OSEP material on the Highlighted Resources page, information about grants, an SSIP Overview and Tools, and an events calendar with important dates to remember.
-GRADS360° is also the platform for states to submit the Individuals with Disabilities Act (IDEA) Part B and Part C State Performance Plan/Annual Performance Report (SPP/APR) electronically.
+OSEP's Communities360° is a site where you can find highlighted SPP/APR resources, other OSEP material on the Highlighted Resources page, information about grants, an SSIP Overview and Tools, and an events calendar with important dates to remember.
+GRADS360° is also the platform for states to submit the IDEA Part B and Part C State Performance Plan/Annual Performance Report (SPP/APR) electronically.